-In Palma you can eat and drink well and try all the local specialities in numerous restaurants.
+In Palma, you can eat and drink well and try all the local specialties in numerous restaurants.
 But the biggest advantage of Mallorca in sailing is the more than 550 km long coast.

 In the northwest of the island is the Serra de Tramuntana, a mountain range with difficult to reach cliffs, but dreamlike nature.
 On the other side of the coast, in the northeast, you can find open bays, like the famous bay of Pollença, with sandy beaches.

-On the southern side there are most marinas and harbours, numerous bays, also with sandy beaches, like the 6 km long beach Platja de Palma.
+On the southern side, there are most marinas and harbors, numerous bays, also with sandy beaches, like the 6 km long beach Platja de Palma.
 The sea is calm, and the weather mostly sunny, making Mallorca perfect for new and inexperienced sailors.

 As already mentioned, the season ends in September, although temperatures can reach 25° in autumn.

 The problem can be the winds, Mistral and Tramontana.
 In winter the rainy season starts with temperatures from 12 to 15°.

 It gets warmer again in April, and in summer the temperatures go up to 30°.

 When sailing on Mallorca the best thing to do is to start in the capital, Palma de Mallorca.
 The city also has an airport and a wide range of yacht charter options.

 The first destination is the luxurious city of Port d’Andratx, with the Marina Club de Vela Marina – Andratx.
 Then follows the Port de Sóller and the Marina of the same name, a smaller town.